 Is it even possible to write a review of Dinesh D’Souza’s latest documentary “America: Imagine the World Without Her” without it seeming the least bit biased?
 Many who have slammed it have been greeted by comments accusing them of being blinded by President Obama’s “socialist” brainwashing, and those who praise it get accused of watching Fox News too much among other criticisms.
 Is there any way to view this documentary in an objective manner?
-Moreover, will anyone allow those who see it to review it in an objective manner?
+Moreover, will anyone allow those who have seen it to review it in an objective manner?
 Well, I’ll give it a shot, but I can already see a number of comments coming my way that are both good and bad.

 “America: Imagine the World With Her” starts off with D’Souza meditating on what this country would have been like had George Washington been killed on the battlefield, and it is followed by images of institutions like Mount Rushmore, the Statue of Liberty and the Lincoln Memorial vanishing into dust.
 From there, he explores the dark history of America and a number of well-known individuals whom he believes have done nothing than shame America rather than looking at what makes it one of the best countries on Earth.